DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2021-07-30-gcse-changes.md

 ### Changes to GCSE flow

-The previous design asked candidates to "Add [subject] GCSE grade 4 (C&#8203;) or above, or equivalent”, with an option for "I do not have this qualification yet":
+The previous design asked candidates to "Add [subject] GCSE grade 4 (C&#8203;) or above, or equivalent”, with an option for "I don’t have this qualification yet":

 ![Screenshot of previous initial GCSE question design.](previous-design.png "Previous initial GCSE question design")